Divyansh-Garg113/devops-assessment-swisscom/README.md

+# NOTE

+The file `README_NOTES_DIVYANSH.md` under the folders terraform/ and cloudformation/ contains the inforamtion about the files created and changes made to achieve the desired output for this assignment.
+In case of any doubt, please reach out to me at divyansh112@hotmail.com

 # Technical Assignments

 The goal of this assignment is to evaluate your ability to work with Terraform and AWS services.
 We expect that a developer with some experience should be able to solve this within one to two hours.